 b.
 Failure of the student or representative of a student organization to appear for or cooperate with a mandated assessment will result in an involuntary withdrawal without further process;

-2. It is the responsibility of the body of original jurisdiction to inform the student or student organization of the right to appeal and to whom the appeal should be presented.
-It is not the function of the appeals process to permit a rehearing of the factual issues presented to the adjudicating body, but rather it is to ensure that the disciplinary procedure has been implemented fairly and consistently with these policies.
+2. It is the responsibility of the adjudicating body to inform the student or student organization of the right to appeal and to whom the appeal should be presented.
+It is not the function of the appeals process to permit a rehearing of the factual issues presented to the adjudicating body, but rather to ensure that the disciplinary procedure has been implemented fairly and consistently with these rules.

-Grounds for Appeal: The appeal must specify grounds which would justify consideration.
+b.
+Grounds for Appeal.
+The appeal must specify grounds which would justify consideration.
 The written appeal must contain the substantive proof on which the student or student organization is basing the appeal.
 Appeals that do not include the specific information that substantiates the appeal will be immediately denied.
 General dissatisfaction with the outcome of the decision shall not be accorded as a basis for consideration of an appeal.
-An appeal may be filed based on one or both of the following conditions:
+An appeal may be filed based on one (1) or both of the following conditions:

-2. the emergence of new evidence which could not have been previously discovered by the exercise of due diligence and which, had it been presented at the initial hearing, would have substantially affected the original decision of the adjudicating body.
+(2) the emergence of new evidence which could not have been previously discovered by the exercise of due diligence and which, had it been presented at the initial hearing, would have substantially affected the original decision of the adjudicating body.

-Appellate procedure: For UDC decisions, the Dean of Students will review the written appeal to determine if the appellant has met the requirements for filing an appeal.
+c.
+The Dean of Students will review the written appeal to determine if the appellant has met the requirements for filing an appeal.
 Appeals which do not allege sufficient grounds shall be denied consideration and dismissed.
 Appeals which do allege sufficient grounds will be accepted for consideration and forwarded to the appellate body.
 The appellate body shall not conduct a re-hearing, but will consider only the record made by the adjudicating body.
 The appellate body may, at its own discretion, permit written or oral statements from the concerned parties in interest at the time the appeal is considered.
 The alternatives available to the appellate body are affirmation of the recommended sanction, reversal of the decision, and return to the original adjudicating body for reconsideration of sanctions only.

-I. Retention of Records.
+J. Retention of Records.
 Disciplinary records are maintained by the Office of Student Conduct.
-A permanent disciplinary file will be maintained if a student is suspended or expelled from the Institution.
+A permanent disciplinary file will be maintained if a student is suspended or expelled from the University.
 Files developed in cases in which a lesser sanction has been imposed will be retained for a period of five (5) years after date of action unless sanctions specify that they should be retained for a longer period.
 Files developed in cases that are covered under the Clery Act will be retained for a period of seven (7) years after the date of action per federal requirements.
-Files developed in cases where a student is found not responsible for student disciplinary rules violations will be maintained for statistical purposes; however, the record will not be reportable as an official disciplinary record in that student’s name.
+Files developed in cases where a student is found not responsible for student conduct rules violations will be maintained for statistical purposes; however, the record will not be reportable as an official disciplinary record in that student’s name.

-VIII.
+IX.
 Alternative Resolution of Disciplinary Incidents